MitchSS/MMM-Hue/README.md

 # Module: MMM-Hue
 The `MMM-Hue` module is a third party module for MagicMirror.
 It is a simple way to display the status of groups or lights in your Philips Hue setup.

+##Installing the Module
+Navigate into your MagicMirror's modules folder and execute git clone https://github.com/MitchSS/MMM-Hue.git.
 ## Using the module

 To use this module, add it to the modules array in the `config/config.js` file: